SnpM/scraipe/docs/advanced_usage/async_architecture.md

 # Async Architecture

 Scraipe features a highly portable synchronous API.
-Unfortunately, many scraping and analysis tasks are IO-bound meaning we have to wait a lot for network responses.
-To achieve high performance, most scrapers and analyzers need to execute their logic in asynchronously.
+Sadly, many scraping and analysis tasks are IO-bound meaning we have to wait a lot for network responses.
+To achieve high performance, most scrapers and analyzers need to execute their logic asynchronously.
 This page provides a deep dive into how Scraipe seamlessly orchestrates synchronous and asynchronous code.
 If you just want to create async components, check out the guide on [custom components](./custom_components.md#async-scrapers-and-analyzers).

 ## Async Interfaces